Why become a childminder?

 How much can you earn?

-For private places, you can set your own rates, and you can care for up to six children under the age of 8.
+For privately funded places, you set your own fees.
+You can care for up to six children under 8 years old at once.
+Just keep these limits in mind:

 It gave me an income and allowed me to be at home with my own children when they were young.